 Liquidation price on true Cold Molded / triple planked mahogany RYBOVICH.
 This is hull #65 and was one of the final and finest hulls laid up by Tommy Rybovich.

-She is nicer than her price reflects.
-She has strong running 6v92s with less than 800 hours.
-She is priced the same as the plank-on-frame complete rebuild projects, however, she is not a complete rebuild project.
+She is priced as a project boat.
+However, she is nicer than her price reflects.
+She does not require to be rebuilt as the price may otherwise suggest.
+In fact, she has strong running 6v92s with less than 800 hours.
+She is priced the same as the plank-on-frame complete rebuild projects, however, she is not a complete rebuild project and she is COLD MOLDED.
 She needs exterior cosmetics, a bottom job, new A/C systems, and good amount of other TLC.

 Lone Eagle is a true piece of sport fishing history.
 This is one of the most revered models of one of the most exclusive yacht brands of all time.